ADISAKBOONMARK/images-server/README.md

 $ cd images-server/server
 $ npm run build

-#You can run app with the build.js
+#You can run the server with the file build.js.
 $ node build.js

-#If error (Error: Cannot find module 'express')
+#If error this case "Error: Cannot find module 'express' " or similar case.
 $ npm init
 $ npm install express
 ...

-#Run the build.js again
+#Run the build.js again.
 $ node build.js
 ```